How to flexibly use Anqi CMS template{% for ... in ... %}How to traverse data list with tags

 {% endcategoryList %}

-A simple friend links list can also be used by{% for %}Efficient Display
+A simple friendship links list can also be used through{% for %}Efficient display